-The Bears Ears/White River mule deer and elk herds are among the largest herds in Colorado, however the severe winter conditions of winter 2022-23 heavily impacted herds located in the northwest portion of the state.
-The 2022 post-hunt population estimates for these herds are approximately 57,000 deer and 54,000 elk.
-Prior to winter 2022-23, the elk herds were considered robust and were within the Herd Management Plan (HMP) population objectives.
-However, projected 2023 post-hunt population estimates show the elk herds dropping below population objective levels.
-The mule deer herds were already in decline prior to last winter and below population objective ranges.
-Strategically placed habitat treatments, conservation easements, and highway crossing structures will be critical to conserve the migration corridors and winter range used by these important herds.
+The Bears Ears/White River mule deer and elk herds are among the largest herds in Colorado, however the severe winter conditions in 2022-23 heavily impacted herds located in the northwest portion of the state.
+Recovery from this winter event will take time.
+The 2023 winter population estimates for these herds are approximately 38,000 deer and 41,000 elk.
+Prior to winter 2022-23, the elk herds were within the Herd Management Plan (HMP) population objectives.
+The projected 2024 winter population estimates show the elk herds still below population objective levels.
+The mule deer herds were already in decline prior to the severe winter and remain below population objective ranges.
+The White River mule deer herd is one of five herds in a long-term survival monitoring study.
+The survival study will be expanded to the White River elk herd in 2025.
+Current GPS-collar location fixes are set at two locations per day to prolong collar longevity and reduce project costs.
+Increasing the number of location fixes obtained per day would provide finer scale migration location data to benefit the mapping of migration corridors, identification of physical barriers to movement, identification of pinch points, improve habitat quality assessment of migration corridors or transition range and may help determine thresholds for levels of disturbance and fragmentation for big game populations.

+Also, strategically placed habitat treatments, conservation easements, and highway crossing structures will be critical to conserve the migration corridors and winter range used by these important herds.
 In addition, this area supports the largest greater sage-grouse population in the state.

-The San Juan Basin provides habitat for approximately 23,000 mule deer and 25,000 elk, which use various migration routes as they travel across a patchwork of federal, tribal, state and privately-held lands.
+The San Juan Basin provides habitat for approximately 24,000 mule deer and 21,000 elk, which use various migration routes as they travel across a patchwork of federal, tribal, state and privately-held lands.
 A portion of these animals migrate south onto Southern Ute Tribal (SUIT) lands and/or across the state boundary into New Mexico during winter months.
 The San Juan priority landscape has several highway segments identified by the Colorado Department of Transportation for wildlife crossing infrastructure.
 The region's big game herds will benefit from strategically placed habitat treatment projects, conservation easements, and highway crossing structures.

-The Uncompany Plateau historically supported as many as 60,000 mule deer, the 2022 post-hunt population estimates are estimated at only 10,300 mule deer, along with 13,700 elk.
+The Uncompany Plateau historically supported as many as 60,000 mule deer, the 2023 winter population estimates are estimated at only 11,200 mule deer, along with 12,700 elk.
 Deer have declined more drastically in recent years due to poor fawn recruitment rates, which in turn could be attributed to persistent drought, poor habitat condition, forage competition, disease, human development, increasing recreational impacts, and predation.
-Migration corridors and winter range can be enhanced through projects that incorporate conservation easements, wildlife-friendly fencing, travel management on USFS and BLM lands, habitat improvements and highway crossing structures.
+The Uncompany Plateau mule deer herd is one of five herds in a long-term survival monitoring study.
+Current GPS-collar location fixes are set at two locations per day to prolong collar longevity and project costs.
+Increasing the number of location fixes obtained per day would provide finer scale migration location data to benefit the mapping of migration corridors, identification of physical barriers to movement, identification of pinch points, improve habitat quality assessment of migration corridors or transition range and may help determine thresholds for levels of disturbance and fragmentation for big game populations.
+In addition, migration corridors and winter range can be enhanced through projects that incorporate conservation easements, wildlife-friendly fencing, travel management on USFS and BLM lands, habitat improvements and highway crossing structures.